 Best puppy lead and harness set

 Last up on our list is this Suredoo Pet Reflective Soft Mesh Dog Harness and Leash Set.
-Using a harness and lead together to walk your pup while their still young will help distribute the pressure on their tiny bodies from pulling, which will not only reduce the impact of the pulls but also prevent choking by taking the pressure away from their throat.
-As your pup’s comfort is key, the harness is made of a soft, breathable material which will feel comfortable against their fur but also keep them cool too.
-Both the lead and harness use stainless steel for the D-ring and hook to make them more durable and they both have reflective edges for improved visibility at night.
+Using a harness and lead together to walk your pup while they are still young will help distribute the pressure on their tiny bodies, reducing the pulling impact and preventing choking by taking the pressure away from their throat.
+As your pup’s comfort is key, the harness is made of a soft, breathable material that will feel comfortable against their fur and keep them cool.
+The lead and harness use stainless steel for the D-ring and hook to make them more durable, and they both have reflective edges for improved visibility at night.

 Pros